ckeditor/ckeditor5/docs/framework/custom-editor-creator.md

 ---
 menu-title: Creating custom editor
 category: framework-deep-dive-ui
+meta-title: Implementing a custom editor creator | CKEditor 5 Framework Documentation
 order: 40
 ---

 # Implementing a custom editor creator

-The flexible architecture of CKEditor 5 allows creating completely custom editors.
+The flexible architecture of CKEditor&nbsp;5 allows creating completely custom editors.
 Not only the {@link examples/theme-customization theme styling can be changed} or the {@link examples/custom-ui UI redesigned} but also the entire editor initialization process can be modified allowing to create new editor types.
 Thanks to that, apart from the standard editors (like {@link examples/builds/classic-editor classic}, {@link examples/builds/inline-editor inline}, {@link examples/builds/balloon-editor balloon} or {@link examples/builds/document-editor document}), custom types like a {@link examples/builds/multi-root-editor **multi-root editor**} can be created.

 This guide goes through the process of implementing a custom, multi-root editor.
 You can check out the {@link examples/builds/multi-root-editor demo of the multi-root editor} too.